dave/rebecca/README.md

 template.
 The package specified on the command line is parsed (if no package is specified, it is detected from the current working directory).

-The package is scanned, for examples and documentation.
+The package is scanned for examples and documentation.
 Rebecca uses the Go template library, and adds some custom template functions:

 # Example